sarah-antillia/Tensorflow-Image-Segmentation-White-Blood-Cell/README.md

 <a href="https://github.com/arbackes/White-Blood-Cell-dataset">White-Blood-Cell-datasetWhite-Blood-Cell-dataset</a> based on
 the <a href="https://github.com/sarah-antillia/Tensorflow-Image-Segmentation-API">Tensorflow-Image-Segmentation-API</a>, <br>
 <br>
+As mentioned in recent study <a href="https://www.sciencedirect.com/science/article/pii/S0169260718311064#bbib0033">
+Recent computational methods for white blood cell nuclei segmentation: A comparative study
+</a>,
-A recent study <a href="https://www.sciencedirect.com/science/article/pii/S0169260718311064#bbib0033">On white blood cell segmentation methods</a> employed various techniques to precisely identify blood cell regions.
+the various techniques were developed to precisely identify blood cell regions.
 In this experiment, we applied an RGB-to-HSV color conversion to the input images to enhance the stained white blood cell regions.
 <br>